fcancelinha/nordern.nvim/README.md

 ## ⛵ Use

-Make sure to place this at the end of your configuration
+Make sure to place this at the end of your configuration to avoid overwriting.

 ```lua
 -- Lua
 vim.cmd.colorscheme('northern')
 ```
 ```vim
 " Vim-Script
 colorscheme northern